 The reason that you want the wool strips to overlap in contrasting directions is because this helps the fibers grab each other in the felting process.
 Also the reason you want to use smooth styrofoam is because we’ll be removing the ball later and you can reuse it on something else.
 If you use the cheaper styrofoam balls with the rough edges, the felt will stick to it and may be extremely difficult to remove.

 Stuff the ball (carefully!) into a nylon stocking and tie the end(s) off so it won’t fall out.

 If you’re making a bunch of these at one time, you can chain them on one stocking without cutting it; just be sure to knot the nylon between balls so they don’t stick to each other!
 Now toss the ball(s) into the washing mashine with a little soap, hot water, and some towels to agitate the wool.
 When the cycle is complete, don’t put the ball into the dryer – just remove it and let it air dry.
 It will take a day or two to dry completely, depending on how thick the felt is.

 Once the ball is dry, we can now get to work on creating the toy!

 Using your small sharp scissors, cut a slit into the ball.
 I cut an “x” shaped slit, but you can also just make a straight one.

 The goal is to get the styrofoam ball out.
-Pop the ball out and you should still have a pretty well formed ball there.
-Add some catnip (optional) and stuffing to fill the ball back up.
+Pop the ball out and you should still have a pretty well formed shape.
+Add some catnip (optional) and some stuffing to fill the ball back up.
 By the way, it might be easier to use a funnel to add the catnip.
-As you can see in the video, I didn't use one and it went all over the place!
+As you can see in the video, I didn’t use one and it went all over the place!